 ◉ How to restore Windows 11/10/8/7 to a previous date

 1. Launch this freeware.
 Click Restore at the left side.
 Then, click Select Task or Select Image File to find the image.

-2. Select the system backup in the following window and then click Next.
+2. (Optional) If you click Select Task, select the system backup task in the following window and then click Next.

 3. Then, select to restore the entire backup or a part and click Next.

 4. Then, click Start Restore to execute the progress.
 When the progress reached 100%, click Finish to exit.

 Video Tutorial: You may want to learn more about system restore to earlier point from the video guide.

 System Restore is a good way to restore computer to an earlier date in Windows 11/10/8/7, but sometimes it does not work properly.

 Thus, finding a better backup and restore software to protect your computer is imperative.
 Don’t hesitate.
 AOMEI Backupper can be your prior choice, because it’s free and easy to use.
 And it’s suitable for all kinds of users, from beginners to technicians.
 It offers different users different versions: the standard and pro versions for home users; the workstation, server and technician versions for business users.